TUMFTM/TrajectorySupervisor/docs/source/start/overview.rst

 The trajectory supervisor folder holds the core functionality and hosts the following subfolders.
+At the top level of this folder resides the '`supervisor.py`', which holds the core class of the online verification framework.

 +-------------------+--------------------------------------------------------------------------+
 | Folder            | Description                                                              |